AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/advanced/metadata.md

       "wknd:colorsFamily": colorsFamily
     }, {
       // Define any property namespaces used in the above property/value definition
-      // These namespaces will be automatically registered in AEM if they do not yet exist
+      // These namespaces are automatically registered in AEM if they do not yet exist
       namespaces: {
         wknd: "https://wknd.site/assets/1.0/",
       },